TradingCode programming articles

 - How to use 'random' colours in TradingView?

-- How to shift a coloured TradingView background to the past or future?
+- How to overlay a TradingView indicator on the price chart?

 With the MultiCharts .NET platform, indicators and trading strategies can be created with the powerful C# programming language.